 Now what?
 The answer lies in the third step.

-America had just won a brutal war.
-People were tired.
-They were also fearful of anything that stunk of centralized governmental control.
+America had just won a brutal war to extricate itself from England’s control.
+Understandably, they feared any form of centralized governmental control.
 They had just thrown off the yoke of one and would not then turn around and don the yoke of another.

 Most Americans, at the time, could at least agree on that.
 Creating and approving that entity though was an entirely separate matter.

 Fear of any centralized authority prevented the fledgling country from establishing a government truly capable of sustaining it once the war had ended.
 The delegates took that fear to heart when they met in November 1777.

 After many attempts, drafts, and revisions, the Continental Congress finally agreed on the Articles of Confederation.
 Their agreement, however, was merely the first step in the process.
 Their submission to the thirteen states for ratification was the second and decidedly more difficult step.

 The ratification process took four long years and would not formally occur until March 1781, just six months prior to the end of the war.

 The Articles of Confederation and Perpetual Union was the first written constitution of the United States.